-The Russell Terrier is an adorable pup with a huge personality.
+The Jack Russell Terrier is an adorable pup with a huge personality.
 This dog was bred for fox hunting and still retains their prey drive and tendency to bark a lot.
 They are confident animals who need plenty of exercise to wear them out.
 They love to explore and have a bad habit of wandering off.
-This can be solved by a leash or fenced-in yard.
+This can be solved by a leash or a fenced-in yard.
 They are also intelligent and love to be trained.

-Because of the popularity of the Russell Terrier, there are plenty of other purebred dogs that they have been mixed with.
+Because of the popularity of the Jack Russell Terrier, there are plenty of other purebred dogs that they have been mixed with.
 This mix of two purebred dogs is known as a designer dog.
 This results in a variety of doggy personalities and traits.
 Within each designer dog mix, the puppy may act more like one parent or the other.
 Plus, these dogs are typically healthier than purebred dogs as there is a larger mix of genes.
 Let’s look at some of these designer dogs below.

 1. Jack Russell Terrier + Pug (Jug)

 This mix comes in colors of white, tan, fawn, and black and measures 10–14 inches tall.
 They usually weigh between 13–18 pounds.
 The gentle nature of the Pug combines with the active and outgoing nature of the Russell Terrier to form an affable dog.

 They can tend to inherit the genetic condition of Brachycephalic breathing from their pug relatives.
 This can pose an issue when combined with the active nature of the dog.
 You should monitor your Jug closely when exercising to avoid any problems.

 2. Jack Russell Terrier + Yorkshire Terrier (Yorkie Jack)